nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix

-Flip a ternary statement.
+Flips a ternary statement.
 It's really similar to _Flip If/Else_ refactoring.

 ![][demo-flip-ternary]